luiscarlosgph/dockerx/README.md

 container_0 = dl.launch_container('ubuntu')
 print(container_0.id)

-# Launch a container with Ubuntu (as command is specified, the CMD in your Dockerfile will be ignored)
+# Launch a container with Ubuntu (as a command is specified, the CMD in your Dockerfile will be ignored)
 container_1 = dl.launch_container('ubuntu', command='sleep infinity')
 print(container_1.id)